David Paul Hammer: Death sentence

 Back in court, on July 17, 2014, U.S. District Judge Joel Slomsky resentenced Hammer to life imprisonment without possibility of parole.
 Judge Slomsky found multiple circumstances warranting a sentence less than death, including Hammer's acceptance of responsibility and remorsefulness, his extended family history of dysfunction, abuse and mental illness, his mental and emotional impairments, and his self-improvement.
-Judge Slomsky also identified Hammer's medical diagnoses - “diabetes mellitus, type II [high blood sugar requiring insulin dependency], diabetic polyneuropathy [the gradual destruction of nerve sensations, especially in the extremities], diabetic retinopathy [scarring of the retina], and/or diabetic macular edema [release of retinal blood into the vitreous fluid in the eye, blocking vision to the point of legal blindness]” - and Hammer's charitable contributions during his 9 years on death row and his correspondence with at-risk children counseling them against engaging in criminal conduct.
+Slomsky also identified Hammer's medical diagnoses - "diabetes mellitus, type II [high blood sugar requiring insulin dependency], diabetic polyneuropathy [the gradual destruction of nerve sensations, especially in the extremities], diabetic retinopathy [scarring of the retina], and/or diabetic macular edema [release of retinal blood into the vitreous fluid in the eye, blocking vision to the point of legal blindness]" - and Hammer's charitable contributions during his 9 years on death row and his correspondence with at-risk children counseling them against engaging in criminal conduct.

 Life in prison

 At the time of his resentencing, Hammer had long been classified as a BOP Medical Care Level 3 inmate.
-In early 2015, after 18 years in solitary confinement, BOP transferred Hammer directly to USP-Tucson, one of the few BOP prisons able to accept Care Level 3 inmates.
+In early 2015, after 18 years in solitary confinement, BOP transferred Hammer directly to USP Tucson, one of the few BOP prisons able to accept Care Level 3 inmates.
 Within a few months, they hospitalized Hammer for a partial amputation of his right foot for osteomyelitis, a bone infection.
 The amputation did not cure his condition, and BOP reclassified him to a Care Level 4.

-In early 2016, BOP transferred Hammer to MCFP-Springfield, a medical prison.
+In early 2016, BOP transferred Hammer to MCFP Springfield, a medical prison.
 In 2017, a further right foot amputation removed the ulcerated area.
 He also suffered a minor stroke in August 2017.
 Hammer's blindness became almost total.
 In March 2018, BOP moved Hammer to ADX Florence, Colorado after he strangled an inmate.
-This is an administrative maximum or "super max" federal prison in Florence, Colorado, also known as the "Alcatraz of the Rockies."
+This is an administrative maximum or "supermax" federal prison in Florence, Colorado, also known as the "Alcatraz of the Rockies."

 Except for two brief escapes during the 1980s, Hammer was continuously incarcerated for over 40 years.
 Hammer served 30 of those years in solitary confinement isolation, and 16 years on death row.